 Advantage Ball: Carefully minded throughout.
-At the beginning, Adhemar has the advantage by virtue of his greater experience, but once William finds his feet and begins to feel more confident, he begins to win easily.
+At the beginning, Adhemar has the advantage by virtue of his greater experience, but once William finds his feet and begins to feel more confident, he begins to win easily, until Adhemar starts cheating.
 At the end, Chaucer's Rousing Speech gives him the edge he needs.

 The real Ulrich Von Lichtenstein — yes there was a real one! — was a 13th c. knight who, on one occasion in his career of errantry, rode the tournament circuit in the guise of 'Queen Venus' complete with silk gown over his armor and long braids of false hair dangled beneath his helmet.
 He was a huge hit and the tour a massive success with a final score of three hundred broken lances without a single fall.
 Somebody really did their research to unearth Ulrich.
 That or they read the Horrible Histories book on knights.

-Word Of God states that the musical anachronism (as well as some of the dialogue "It's called a 'lance', hellooo.") was done intentionally to illustrate that people of the era thought of their music pretty much the same as modern people do of current music.
-No such excuse for the clothes, though; the costume designer simply though they looked neat.
+Word of God states that the musical anachronism (as well as some of the dialogue "It's called a 'lance', hellooo.") was done intentionally to illustrate that people of the era thought of their music pretty much the same as modern people do of current music.
+No such excuse for the clothes, though; the costume designer simply thought they looked neat.

 The costume designer did make all the outfits from period accurate materials and using medieval techniques.